Understanding FeNO

 A FeNO test is easy to interpret

-A FeNO reading provides a single value in parts per billion along with a clear interpretation guide.
-This helps clinicians make confident and informed decisions during asthma diagnosis and routine reviews.
+A FeNO test provides a single numerical reading expressed in parts per billion, supported by clear guidance on how to interpret the value.
+This allows clinicians to understand inflammation levels quickly and make confident, informed decisions during diagnosis and routine asthma reviews.

 Treatment